Looking for more key themes for 2022? Download our free report.

 In 2022, there are three main ways to look at the healthcare sector:

-The stocks in each of these sectors carry their own risks and rewards but all have potential to really pop off in 2022.
+The stocks in each of these sectors carry their own risks and rewards, but all have the potential to really pop off in 2022.

 Big Pharma

-COVID-19 is still a buzzword and this is one of the main reasons we are seeing vaccine makers such as Pfizer (NYSE: PFE) reach all-time highs, trading at around $55 with year to date returns of 47%.
-Even with a P/E ratio of 16.11 we are seeing the valuation is not as high as the rest of the S&P500, at 28.59.
+COVID-19 is still a buzzword, which is one of the main reasons we are seeing vaccine makers such as Pfizer (NYSE: PFE) reach all-time highs, trading at around $55 with year-to-date returns of 47%.
+Even with a P/E ratio of 16.11, we see the valuation is not as high as the rest of the S&P500, at 28.59.

 They also pay a dividend of 2.87, meaning more conservative investors who are afraid the market could turn are somewhat protected.
-We’re also seeing similar trends in the other stocks in this space like GlaxoSmithKline plc (LON: GSK) and AstraZeneca plc (LON: AZN).
-These have managed to reach all-time highs this past year and also pay a dividend 2% or more.
+We also see similar trends in the other stocks in this space, like GlaxoSmithKline (NYSE: GSK) and AstraZeneca (NYSE: AZN).
+These have reached all-time highs this past year and also paid a 2% or more dividend.

 Biotech:

-The growth in this industry has attracted the attention of Jeff Bezos who is reportedly funding private company Altos Labs, an age- reversal biotech start-up.
+This industry's growth has attracted Jeff Bezos's attention, who is reportedly funding the private company Altos Labs, an age-reversal biotech start-up.
 It has raised at least $270m.

 Alternative medicine:

 A big opportunity looks like it is presenting itself in the medical cannabis and psychedelics sector.
-As mentioned above, there are studies supporting the medical use of these products, which in some cases performs better than traditional medicine.
+As mentioned above, there are studies supporting the medical use of these products, which in some cases, perform better than traditional medicine.
 These studies will likely accelerate the push for legalization, with President Biden looking like he will be more lenient than the Trump administration.

-However, in the past year the stocks in this space have taken a pretty big hit.
-YTD share price decline is in the double digits with stocks such as Tryp Therapeutics Inc (CNSX: TRYP) down more than 60%.
-Some of the more high-profile stocks such as Compass Pathways (NASDAQ: CMPS) and ATAI Life Sciences (NASDAQ: ATAI) backed by ex-PayPal founder Peter Thiel are down 30 to 50% respectively.
+However, the stocks in this space have taken a big hit in the past year.
+YTD's share price decline is in the double digits, with stocks such as Tryp Therapeutics (CNSX: TRYP) down more than 60%.
+Some of the more high-profile stocks, such as Compass Pathways (NASDAQ: CMPS) and ATAI Life Sciences (NASDAQ: ATAI), backed by ex-PayPal founder Peter Thiel are down 30% to 50%, respectively.

 If 2022 sees wider acceptance and legalization, these stocks are in pole position for a big pump as a whole new sector will be created in the healthcare industry.

-As 2022 is just around the corner, the healthcare industry doesn’t look like it’s slowing down anytime soon.
+As 2022 is just around the corner, the healthcare industry doesn't look like it's slowing down anytime soon.
 The new development in COVID-19 is forcing companies to be agile and adapt their vaccines.
-The Biotech industry is seeing major breakthroughs which could develop whole new way treating major illnesses and diseases.
-And mental health looks like it may have treatment that actually works.
+The Biotech industry is seeing significant breakthroughs that could develop a new way of treating major illnesses and diseases.
+And mental health looks like it may have treatment that works.

-2022 is looking like it could be another exciting year for the industry.
+2022 looks like it could be another exciting year for the industry.

 Want to know more about our other key themes for 2022?
 Download our exclusive free report.